Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 The number of changes needed will gradually reduce from around 12 a day to around six to eight as your baby gets older.

 Generally, if it's just a number one and hasn't soaked through the nappy, you should be fine to not change them straight away.
 This depends on the baby, however.
-If your little one has particularly sensitive skin, it can become sore and red if sat in a wet nappy for too long.
-Remember - parents know best, so trust your gut instinct!Ā
+If your baby has particularly sensitive skin, it can become sore and red if sat in a wet nappy for too long.
+Remember - parents know best, so trust your gut instinct.

 Number twos, though?
-They've got to go!
-The longer that stuff stays in there, the higher the chances of your little one getting aĀ rash.
+They've got to go.
+The longer baby poop stays in there, the higher the chances of your baby getting a rash.

-Because they do what they say on the tin!
-Typically designed to be worn for up to 12 hours at a time, nighttime nappies are extra-large, extra absorbent, and extra friendly to exhausted parents!
+Typically designed to be worn for up to 12 hours at a time, nighttime nappies are extra-large, extra absorbent, and extra friendly to exhausted parents.

 These nappies are normally made of blanket-like material and promote airflow, making them super comfortable for extended wear.
 Their high absorbency not only reduces the urgency to change your baby but also helps keep the nappy rash at bay.

 Your baby probably won't even notice when they've gone number one.
-That means, less crying and more sleep for the parents - hallelujah.Ā Ā
+That means, less crying and more sleep for the parents - hallelujah.

 This is perhaps the trickiest tip on the list, but believe us, it's the one that will make the biggest difference.

-Your baby's little eyes are super sensitive to light, especially when they've been sleeping in the dark for hours, so keeping the room dark while you're changing them will mean you can both get back to sleep quickly.Ā If you really need to, you can use a soft nightlight to help you see what you're doing.
-OurĀ Penguin Night LightĀ is the perfect (and super handy) addition to your nursery.
+Your baby's little eyes are super sensitive to light, especially when they've been sleeping in the dark for hours, so try to keep the room as dark as possible while you're changing them will mean you can both get back to sleep quickly.
+If you really need to, you can use a soft nightlight to help you see what you're doing.
+Our night lights are the perfect (and super handy) addition to baby’s room.

-When they're all changed and it's time to dispose of your little one's dirty nappy, a nappy bin and sacks can help to trap in any nasty smells and keep mess to a minimum.
+When they're all changed and it's time to dispose of your babies dirty nappy, a nappy bin with sacks can help to trap in any odours and keep mess to a minimum.
 Remember that babies can suffocate or choke on plastic nappy sacks, so store them in a safe place that's well out of reach.

 If you're using reusable cloth nappies, you'll need a liner, cover and somewhere to store them - like a wet bag - before they're cleaned in the washing machine.